Today I want to show you what and what not to do when it comes to landing page design for SaaS (Software as a Service).

 This form should be multi-step.
 Just like the other landing page design I showed you, this one starts with the high-friction questions – name, email address, phone number – which discourages people from filling in the form.

 Part 2.
-What To ACTUALLY Do
+What To ACTUALLY Do in Landing Page Design

 #1.
 Outstanding Landing Page Design (Reply)